openaccess-dk/openaccess-dk.github.io/oaw23.md

 ##### For the second year in a row, the Danish Open Access Network is very proud to invite everyone to the Danish Open Access Week 2023.
 Below you can read more about the [programme](#programme-of-the-danish-open-access-week-2023) and sign up for the individual webinars.

-Once again, the Danish Open Access Week 2023 will include a series of different webinars on Open Access with speakers from both Denmark and abroad.
+<p>Once again, the Danish Open Access Week 2023 will include a series of different webinars on Open Access with speakers from both Denmark and abroad.
 Various Open Access topics will be addressed: There will be presentations that explain the basics of Open Access and presentations that will look at the more complicated Open Access aspects.
-All presentations will include a Q&A.<br><br>
+All presentations will include a Q&A.</p>
-The webinars are open to anyone with an interest in Open Access.
+<p>The webinars are open to anyone with an interest in Open Access.
 Below you can read the week’s programme and register for each webinar.<br><br>
-The program is not fully planned and changes may occur.
+The program is not fully planned and changes may occur.</p>

 #### Practical information
-The webinars are held in the course of week 43 (October 23-27 2023).
+<p>The webinars are held in the course of week 43 (October 23-27 2023).
 For details about the individual webinars, see below.
 All the webinars are free of charge and anyone can sign up.
-All webinars are held in English.<br><br>Some of the webinars will be recorded and uploaded to the website afterwards.
-If a webinar is recorded, it will be stated.<br><br>
+All webinars are held in English.</p><p>Some of the webinars will be recorded and uploaded to the website afterwards.
+If a webinar is recorded, it will be stated.</p>
-Please note, when you have completed a registration to a webinar, you will not receive a confirmation by e-mail.
-The Zoom link to the webinar will be sent to you by e-mail one week and again one day before the webinar begins.
+<p>Please note, when you have completed a registration to a webinar, you will not receive a confirmation by e-mail.
+The Zoom link to the webinar will be sent to you by e-mail one week and again one day before the webinar begins.</p>

 #### Programme of the Danish Open Access Week 2023